-I didn’t like Iron Man 2, but it brought in $312 million, only $6 million less than the first one, so someone liked it.
+Iron Man 2 wasn’t my favorite Marvel movie, but it brought in $312 million, only $6 million less than the first one, so someone liked it.

 In Iron Man 2, Tony Stark is under pressure from the government to divulge the secrets to his flying suit of armor.
 He is resistant, because he fears the information will fall into the wrong hands.
 Meanwhile, a Russian scientist, Ivan Vanko, wants revenge on Stark for sins of Tony’s father against his own father.
 Vanko builds a suit that has electrified whips on both hands, which earns him the name Whiplash.
 Pepper Potts and James “Rhodey” Rhodes stand by Tony.
 Plus, we lay eyes on Black Widow for the first time; she was sent by Nick Fury to watch over Tony.